Read on to discover the most essential tools for heating engineer tool boxes in our A to Z list.

 Professional plumbers can simply not afford to go out on a call without an open-ended spanner set.
 This ensures nuts and bolts of all sizes can be adjusted, loosened, or tightened if need be.
 There will rarely be a situation where a plumber will not need this type of set.

 Getting pipes to bend at the right angle is made easier with the right pipe bender.
 This tool is valuable in scenarios where pipes have to be customised accordingly and with precision.
 And it is also the reason why plumbers and boiler servicing engineers will not be caught without one, at least.

 Professionals that take pride in workmanship will always utilise pipe deburring.
 This is because it smooths over the rough edges and improves the aesthetics, but it might also improve functionality.
 So, when cutting needs to happen, it should be finished off properly with a deburr.

 A fundamental part of plumbing involves shutting off the main water supply.
 In the case of a central heating system, the drain down needs to be shut off.
 This can be a hassle, especially when the main shut off points are far away from the work area.
 But pipe freezer spray gives plumbers time to work without having to cut the main water supply.

 Testing the pressure of pipes is a basic approach to plumbing.
 And it requires a basic tool, namely a pressure tester.
 It is easy to use and provides very important information about how to continue with the repairs/replacements.

 At some point, it might be necessary to release pressure from the radiator via the bleed screw.
 And a radiator key is necessary to turn the screw.
-These are universal, meaning one should bleed all standard radiators.
+These are universal, meaning one should bleed all standard and vertical radiators.